• Skip to primary navigation

 overhead photo showing how to cook a turkey - basting

-DO NOT discard the drippings.
-Save them and strain them into a large bowl to use to make the best turkey gravy EVER.
+Do not discard the drippings.
+Save them and strain them into a large bowl to use to make the best turkey gravy!

 Carve & Serve

-After the roast turkey has set for 15 minutes, carve and serve warm with your favorite side dishes.
-Here are some of our favorite dishes to accompany our Thanksgiving turkey:
+After the roast turkey has set for 15 minutes, carve and serve warm with your favorite Thanksgiving recipes like dinner rolls, mashed potatoes, cranberry sauce, etc.

 front view of a roast turkey on a serving platter